Nico-Harms/Sanity-Article-plugin/README.md

 - [ ] Plugin can save configuration to backend
 - [ ] API keys are encrypted in database
 - [ ] Connection test works in plugin
-- [ ] Field mappings persist correctly
+- [ ] Field mappings auto-save correctly
+- [ ] LLM content generation works (with valid API key)
+- [ ] Notion page selection shows content preview
 - [ ] Multiple Studio instances can have separate configs
-- [ ] Vercel cron endpoint is accessible (even if placeholder)
+- [ ] Component architecture is clean and modular

 ### API Testing